A CMO’s Guide to Voice Search in Less Than Five Minutes

 Voice search is a voice-enabled way to search or complete a task on the web or an app.
 A person speaks their query into a microphone (on their phone or a home assistant device).
 The queries are usually in the form of a question (such as “What is …”) or a command (“Do this …”).

-Voice assistants are the programs on digital devices that facilitate the queries.
+Voice assistants are programs on digital devices that facilitate queries.
 Examples of voice assistants include Google Assistant and Amazon Alexa.
 Voice assistants can be found on many devices.
 For example, Google Assistant is on smartphones and a ton of other devices for the home.

 Smart speakers are devices like home assistants that are powered by voice assistants.
 Think Google Home (powered by Google Assistant) or Amazon Echo (powered by Amazon Alexa).